kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/introduction-to-emotional-intelligence.md

 <aside>

 🤔 As we begin this section, I invite you to join me in a short reflection activity.
-Answer the following questions with specific answers in a notepad or journal:
+Answer the following questions in the padlet below:

 - How aware are you of your emotions?
 - How well are you able to manage your emotions?